Th3JK/clocks/README.md

 ## Localization

-Supports English (default), Czech, German, Spanish, and Russian.
+Supports English (default), Czech, Polish, German, Spanish, and Russian.
 The app automatically follows system language settings with English as the fallback.

 ## Project Structure